Ray Raiwala: World War II service

 In 1941, five years after Thomson left the area, he returned to establish the Northern Territory Special Reconnaissance Unit during World War II which was made up primarily of Aboriginal men.
 Raiwala was the first recruit and enlisted, in Darwin, on 6 February 1942 and was instrumental in recruiting Yolngu men from throughout Arnhem Land.

 Raiwala was referred to as a corporal but this title was never formally given to him and he was formally enlisted as a private.
 He, like the other men, was trained in guerrilla fighting, reconnaissance and scouting but, unlike them, and as an enlisted soldier he was the only one to be issued with a rifle.
 He then led patrols at Blue Mud Bay and Trial Bay (Gurka’wuy) before being discharged from the army on 7 May 1943 when the unit closed.

 Earlier in 1943 Raiwala had been offered a discharge after, during a visit to Townsville to visit his family, he found that one of his wives and two of his children had been taken from there to somewhere inland.
 This discharge was offered in order to give him an opportunity to search for his family but he insisted in remaining to complete his role.

 Reflecting on his time in the unit Thomson said:

 He established a reputation throughout Eastern Arnhem Land for his fighting prowess, and when enlisted he devoted the whole of his energies and influence to the work of undermining and destroying Japanese influence and prestige, and to assisting with the formation and training of the unit.
 Railwalla made many long, hard patrols over all sorts of country, often pressing through the night without rest, in order to keep faith and to arrive at a rendezvous time.
-This man's unfaltering loyalty and whole-hearted devotion, more then any other single factor, contributed to the building up of the Unit and the maintenance of order and discipline.
+This man's unfaltering loyalty and whole-hearted devotion, more than any other single factor, contributed to the building up of the Unit and the maintenance of order and discipline.